 - Potency and Impurity Considerations.
-KLK1 derived from human urine or porcine pancreas may contain impurities, endotoxins and chemical byproducts due to the inherent variability of the isolation and purification process.
-This creates the risk of inconsistencies in potency and impurities from one production run to the next.
+KLK1 produced from human urine or porcine pancreas presents risks related to preventing impurities, endotoxins, and chemical byproducts due to the inherent variability of the isolation and purification process.
+We believe that this creates the risk of inconsistencies in potency and impurities from one production run to the next.
 However, we expect to produce a consistent formulation of KLK1 that is free of endotoxins and other impurities. - Cost and Scalability.
 Large quantities of human urine and porcine pancreas must be obtained to derive a small amount of KLK1.
-This creates potential procurement, cost and logistical challenges to source the necessary raw organic material, particularly for human urine sourced KLK1.
-Once sourced, the raw organic material is processed using chemicals and costly capital equipment and produces a significant amount of byproduct waste.
+This creates potential procurement, cost and logistical challenges to source the necessary raw material, particularly for human urine sourced KLK1.
+Once sourced, the raw material is processed using chemicals and costly capital equipment and produces a significant amount of byproduct waste.
 Our novel recombinant manufacturing process utilizes widely available raw materials and can be readily scaled for commercial production.
-Accordingly, we believe our manufacturing process has significant cost and scalability advantages. - Regulatory.
+Accordingly, we believe our manufacturing process will have significant cost and scalability advantages. - Regulatory.
 We are not aware of any attempts by manufacturers of the urine or porcine based KLK1 products to pursue regulatory approvals in the United States.
-It is theorized that this is related to challenges presented by using inconsistent and potentially hazardous biomaterials, such as human urine and porcine pancreas, and their resulting ability to produce a consistent drug product.
+We believe that this is related to challenges presented by using inconsistent and potentially hazardous biomaterials, such as human urine and porcine pancreas, and their resulting ability to produce a consistent drug product.
 Our novel recombinant manufacturing process utilizes widely available raw materials which we believe provides a significant regulatory advantage, particularly in regions such as the United States, Europe and Canada, where safety standards are high.
-In addition, DM199 could qualify for 12 years of data exclusivity under the Biologics Price Competition and Innovation Act of 2009, which was enacted as part of the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010 (collectively, the ACA).
+In addition, we believe that DM199 could qualify for 12 years of data exclusivity under the Biologics Price Competition and Innovation Act of 2009, which was enacted as part of the Patient Protection and Affordable Care Act as amended by the Health Care and Education Reconciliation Act of 2010.